alexeira/stats-preview-card/README.md

 ## Welcome! 👋

-This is a solution to the **Stats preview card component challenge on Frontend Mentor** I didn't do any challenges yesterday (Sunday) 😔, but that day was made to rest so I forgive myself.
+This is a solution to the **Stats preview card component challenge on Frontend Mentor**.

+I didn't do any challenges yesterday (Sunday) 😔, but that day was made to rest so I forgive myself.

 For this solution I only used **HTML** and **CSS**.

 I have tried as much as possible to make the result as similar as possible.

 ## Screenshots 🤨📷